Continuing Education Requirements for Georgia LPC SW and MFT are:

 Find the Continuing Education Rules

-For LAPC’s it helps to have a competent clinical supervisor to assist you understanding, but you are responsible for abiding by all board rules.
-Tap on this link to the rules–it will open in a new window.
+For LAPC's it helps to have a competent clinical supervisor to assist you understanding, but you are responsible for abiding by all board rules.
+Tap on this link to the Composite Board CE rules. the it will open in a new window.
 Attest to the copyright notice.
 Examine the index.
 Scroll down to Chapter 135-9 and open it.
 Here are the main points to remember:

-How many hours do I need and who needs them?
+How many hours are required and who needs them?

-Georgia’s Composite Board does not require continuing education in specific content areas (there are exceptions but I will discuss that later in this post).
+Georgia's Composite Board does not require continuing education in specific content areas (there are exceptions but I will discuss that later in this post).
 Not true for some other states.
-For example Florida’s Licensing Board requires HIV/AIDS related training.
+For example some of Florida's Licensing Boards requires HIV/AIDS related training.

 Core CE Hours

 Related Hours can be face to face or online.
 They can be approved by a professional association or academic institution but not necessarily.
-There are many many other sources and types of education that qualify as Related Hours.
-Related Hours provide opportunities to obtain education in other healthcare topics.
+There are many many other sources (hospitals and so on) and types of education that qualify as related hours.
+Related hours provide opportunities to obtain education in other healthcare topics.

 Just what it says: independent study.
 Delivering a presentation, personal academic study and similar activities.
-You are allowed 5.
-Prepare an affidavit if you are audited.
-As of this writing it does not need to be notarized.
+You are allowed five (5).
+Prepare a notarized affidavit that you attest to completing the independent study.

 What is the difference between online and independent study?